jasongitmail/super-sitemap/README.md

 </details>

-Your `sitemap.xml` route will now return a sitemap index automatically if it contains more URLs than the optional `maxPerPage` value or its default of 50,000.
-Your sitemap will be a non-index, regular sitemap when fewer URLs than `maxPerPage` are present.
+Your `sitemap.xml` route will now return a sitemap index automatically when it contains more URLs than the optional `maxPerPage` value (default 50,000).
+Your sitemap will be a non-index, regular sitemap when fewer URLs than that are present.

 Feel free to always set up your sitemap as a sitemap index, given it will work optimally whether you have few or many URLs.